-The other information comprises the information included in the annual report, other than the financial statements and our auditor's report thereon.
-The University Council is responsible for the other information.
+The other information comprises the information included in the annual report other than the financial statements and our auditor's report thereon.
+The University Council is responsible for the other information contained within the annual report.

 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in this report, we do not express any form of assurance conclusion thereon.